 - Langhorne, PA

-Our front office staff will be happy to schedule one for you and they will request some basic information from you.
+Our friendly staff will happily schedule an appointment time and ask for some basic information from you.

 An initial orthodontic consultation is a fact-finding appointment.
 You will fill out some light paperwork to help the orthodontist understand your oral health history and get a good idea of your treatment goals.
 We will take x-rays to get a complete picture of what’s going on in the patient’s mouth unless the patient can provide recent x-rays from the general dentist.
-The orthodontist will then perform an examination of the mouth to see how the teeth align and perform.
+The orthodontist will then examine the mouth to see how the teeth align and perform.

-Once all the information has been gathered, it will be time to start discussing treatment options, including an estimation of how long the treatment will take and a quote of the cost of treatment.
-If the appointment is for a minor child, a parent or legal guardian must be present.
+Once all the information has been gathered, it will be time to start discussing the treatment plan options, including an estimation of how long the treatment will take and a quote of the cost of treatment.
+A parent or legal guardian must be present if the appointment is for a minor child.

-Unfortunately, no. In fact, teeth tend to grow more crooked with age, not less.
+Unfortunately, no. Teeth tend to grow more crooked with age, not less.
 Biting down with poorly aligned teeth can encourage them to shift even farther from their ideal position.

-The length of treatment depends on each patient’s orthodontic problems, but it will typically range from eight months to two and a half years.
-The best way to have the shortest possible treatment time is to follow the orthodontist’s instructions exactly.
+The length of treatment depends on each patient’s orthodontic problems, but it typically ranges from eight months to two and a half years.
+The best way to have the shortest possible treatment time is to follow the orthodontist’s instructions to a T.

 After orthodontic visits, particularly ones involving adjustments to braces, your teeth may be sore for a few days as they get used to the change.
 Advil or Tylenol can ease the discomfort.
-Wires and brackets may sometimes rub against the inside of the cheeks and create soreness, but we can trim wires when necessary, and orthodontic wax is a great solution as well.
+Wires and brackets may sometimes rub against the inside of the cheeks and create soreness, but we can trim wires when necessary, and orthodontic wax is also a great solution.

-At My Orthodontist, we base treatment for children on the simple but important philosophy of what is best for the child?
+At My Orthodontist, we base treatment for children on the simple but essential philosophy of what is best for the child.
 Unfortunately, many practices consistently treat orthodontic issues with two-phase treatment when one phase would suffice.